Skip to content

 How it works: Kavain modulates GABA-A receptors (at a different site than benzodiazepines), blocks voltage-gated sodium channels, and inhibits MAO-B. The combined effect produces muscle relaxation, anxiety reduction, and sleep promotion while maintaining normal sleep architecture.

-A meta-analysis published in *Cochrane Database of Systematic Reviews* (2003) found kava preparations significantly reduced anxiety compared to placebo, with sleep quality improvements as a secondary benefit.
+A Cochrane review found kava preparations significantly reduced anxiety compared to placebo, with sleep quality improvements as a secondary benefit (Pittler & Ernst, *Cochrane Database*, 2003).

 Dosing: 200-400mg isolated kavain, taken 60 minutes before bed